Phazorknight/Cogito/COGITO/Readme.md

   - Cogito_Pickup.gd / Cogito_Carriable.gd: Since their existence in the scene can vary, these will be re-instantiated at their saved position if a scene state is loaded.
 Thus they need to be PackagedScenes to work!
   - Cogito_Door: These will have their state saved (open/closed/locked)
   - Cogito_Switch: These will have their state saved (on/off)
-- The following is still WIP or has unpredictable behaviour:
+- The following is still WIP or are not being saved:
-  - Wieldables: While you re-equip wieldables when transitioning/loading scenes, the ammo/charge is currently not saved correctly.
-Also the HUD display is incorrect at times.
-  - Wieldable pickups items.
   - Destructable objects like the target.